George Latimer (escaped slave)

 George Washington Latimer (July 4, 1819 - May 29, 1897) was an escaped slave whose case became a major political issue in Massachusetts.

 Early life

 George Washington Latimer was born in Norfolk, Virginia.
 His father, Samuel Mitchell Latimer (c.1797-1875), was of a white, slave owning household, of Elizabeth City, Virginia.
-His mother, Margaret Olmsted, a woman who was enslaved by his uncle Edward A. Latimer.
+His mother, Margaret Olmsted, was enslaved by his uncle, Edward A. Latimer.
 In the early part of his life he was enslaved by a man named Edward Mallery and was a "domestic servant" until the age of sixteen.
 After that time, his labor was hired out and he primarily worked driving a dray and as a shopkeeper.
 On two separate occasions, he spent time in prison as a result of the debts of his enslaver.
 He was eventually sold to enslaver James B. Gray.
 Gray was a shop owner whose store Latimer manned.
 He abused Latimer and it is thought that this abuse in part precipitated Latimer's flight to Boston.